-A popular question we get from Chic Tribers, bloggers, and small business professionals is “How do I get the attention of brands to my social media platforms?” and our answer is always the same… wear a banana costume, film yourself slipping on a banana peel, upload it, and go viral I’m totally kidding and please never do that!
+A popular question I get from the community, bloggers, and small business professionals is “How do I get the attention of brands to my social media platforms?” and our answer is always the same… wear a banana costume, film yourself slipping on a banana peel, upload it, and go viral I’m totally kidding and please never do that!
 BUT there’s an important lesson in this lame joke; you don’t want to be known for the wrong reason.
 Here are the most important tips on the RIGHT way to build a substantial social media presences.

-- Build Your Brand– The number one way to get other companies to notice you is to build up your personal brand.
+Build Your Brand– The number one way to get other companies to notice you is to build up your personal brand.
 A personal brand is how the rest of the world sees you.
 Define your brand before moving forward, cause without a clear answer; it’ll be difficult to grow a sustainable following.
 Branding took me years to figure out, but once I did, it became the most essential tool in my business tool belt.
 It will help you build your company for years.
-I offer an e-course on helping you figure out your branding because that’s how vital I believe it is.
+I offer monthly live business coaching on topics like social media, marketing, and emails because that’s how vital I believe it is.
 Once you know your brand, then you will create brand recognition, and that’s what will get you paid.

 Don’t Pay For Followers- Of course, it’s tempting to buy followers and likes, but it could potentially hurt your business.
 Fake followers are purchased on a myriad of websites, and to a newbie, it can be enticing to buy 1,000 followers at a time.
 The problem with ghost followers is their lack of engagement, making it seem like you have a large following, but no one really cares about you.
 Not to mention the loss of integrity if you get caught faking it.
 Don’t try to fake it till you make it!